AetrexTechnology/mmsegmentation/docs/en/dataset_prepare.md

 ![RGB](../../resources/feet_imgs/Tia_scan3_left_front_segmentation.png)
 ![ANN](../../resources/feet_imgs/Tia_scan3_left_front_ann.png)

-The annotation image contains two classes, 0 for background and 1 for foreground, which have been converted to pseudo color for visualization.
+The annotation image contains two classes, 0 for background and 1 for foreground, which have been converted to pseudo color from gray for visualization.